Washington Electric Cooperative provides electric service to members in 41 Vermont towns.

 Energy bills are mailed monthly utilizing three billing cycles with the exception of seasonal members who are billed semi-annually, in May and November.
 Typically Cycle 1 bills on the 15th of each month; Cycle 2, the 22ndof each month; and Cycle 3, on the 29th of each month.
 Note: If the bill date falls on a weekend, the bill date will move to the preceding Friday.

 Payment is due within thirty (30) days of the mailing date.
-A bill that remains unpaid after that time becomes delinquent, and the account becomes subject to collection and disconnection procedures in accordance with Vermont Public Service Board rules and regulations.
+A bill that remains unpaid after that time becomes delinquent, and the account becomes subject to collection and disconnection procedures in accordance with Vermont Public Utility Commission rules and regulations.

 Click titles to open content.